Pakistan's Election Commission disqualifies ex-PM Imran Khan from holding public office for five years | Politics

 The decision was taken unanimously by the five-member bench.
 However, the member from Punjab was not present for the announcement.

+The ruling comes days after 70-year-old Khan's party on Monday swept the crucial by-elections, winning six out of eight National Assembly seats and two out of three provincial assembly seats.
+Khan, who contested seven National Assembly seats in the crucial by-elections held on Sunday, emerged victorious in six constituencies.

+The verdict comes as a big blow to Khan, who has been rallying supporters against the Shehbaz Sharif-led government and calling for early elections.

-The ruling coalition government lawmakers had filed a case with the Election Commission of Pakistan (ECP) in August against 70-year-old Khan seeking his disqualification for failing to reveal the proceeds from the sale of gifts that he purchased at a discounted price from the state repository, also called Toshakhana.
+The ruling coalition government lawmakers had filed a case with the ECP in August against Khan seeking his disqualification for failing to reveal the proceeds from the sale of gifts that he purchased at a discounted price from the state repository, also called Toshakhana.

 The ECP after hearing the case had reserved its judgment on September 19 on the conclusion of the proceedings.